 The train departs Seward at 6PM and returns back to Anchorage while the sun sets and once again lights up the Turnagain Arm.

-How do you book the Coastal Classic Day Trip
+How to book the Coastal Classic Day Trip from Anchorage

 What to bring: Bring a camera for pictures, and make sure you bring layers as the weather can change fast in Alaska.